Monroe–Woodbury Central School District: Schools

 The district's schools consist of 7 learning facilities.
 Sapphire Elementary & Smith Clove serve children (grades kindergarten-1).
 Central Valley, North Main, and Pine Tree elementary schools (grades 2–5), and Monroe-Woodbury Middle School (grades 6–8) and Monroe-Woodbury High School (grades 9–12) are the higher level buildings in the district.
 There are four houses in the Middle School, named Yellow, Green, Red and Blue, as well as 4 in the high school, named A, B, C, and D.

 Extracurricular

 The Monroe-Woodbury school colors are purple, black, and white.
-The mascot is a mounted Crusader bearing a lance and shield, as depicted in the adjacent picture.
+The mascot is a mounted Crusader bearing a lance and shield.
 The Crusader represents the strength and spirit of determination that both the students and faculty of the district possess.
 The schools have many sports, including cross country, track and field, football, soccer, swimming, basketball, baseball, softball, hockey, lacrosse, volleyball, and more.
 The district also has a large variety of extra-curricular activities available to its student body.
 The only international activity the district is involved in is Odyssey of the Mind.
-Other extra-curricular activities include Athletic Club, Chess Club, Computer Club, Drama Club, D&D Club, FBLA, History Club, Model UN, Mock Trial, Interact, American Sign Language Club, SADD, NHS, STARS, LEAD, and more.
+Other extra-curricular activities include Athletic Club, Chess Club, Computer Club, Drama Club, FBLA, History Club, Model UN, Mock Trial, Interact, SADD, Student Council/Government, NHS, STARS, The Wire News, and LEAD.